yushan777/SUPIR-Demo/README.md

   - `s_cfg` -> `cfg_scale_end`
   - `spt_linear_s_stage2` -> `control_scale_start`
   - `s_stage2` -> `control_scale_end`
-- Added `--skip_denoise_stage` argument to skip the initial denoising stage that softens the input image to smooth out image or compression artefacts.
-You might want to do this if your image is already high quality.
+- Added `--skip_denoise_stage` argument to bypass the artifact removal preprocessing step that uses the specialized VAE denoise encoder.
+This usually ends up with the image slightly softened (before sampling stage) since you do not want artifacts to be considered detail to be enhanced.
+You might want to skip this step if your image is already high quality.
 - Refactor: Renamed symbol `upsacle` in original code to `upscale`
 - Moved CLIP paths to a yaml config file.
 - Exposed `sampler_tile_size` and `sampler_tile_stride` to make them overridable when using `TiledRestoreEDMSampler`